machinaut/azero/NOTES.md

 - Do something useful with first value from evaluating tree at root node

 Models:
+- Models should return n_player length vector of values
+    - these will be updated to predict expected sum of future rewards ~ outcome
 - Add RBF network
 - Add MLP network